krishnaku/pypcalc/pcalc/docs/littles_law_history.md

 the learning curve needed to even start applying this law is fairly daunting.

 This was one of the key motivations behind the development of The Presence Calculus.
-The presence calculus is largely derived from the techniques and results described in this post, but reassembles the underlying machinery to make it easier to apply in settings beyond stochastic process theory, with simpler computationally oriented primitives whose correctness can be proven using the results in this post.
+The presence calculus is largely derived from the mathematical techniques and proven results described in this post, but reassembles the underlying machinery to make it easier to apply in settings beyond stochastic process theory, with simpler computationally oriented primitives whose correctness can be proven using the results in this post.

-Because much of the machinery needed to make the concepts in the general form of the law easier to apply, are developed in The Presence Calculus, we will not spend much more time explaining them here, but point you to [The Gentle Introduction](./intro_to_presence_calculus.html) where you will see many of the ideas discussed here re-appear, but reframed to make it easier to build measurement models and tools that can compute over the functional machinery described in this section.
+Because much of the machinery needed to make the concepts in the general form of the law easier to apply, are developed in The Presence Calculus, we will not spend much more time explaining them here, but point you to [The Gentle Introduction](./intro_to_presence_calculus.html) where you will see many of the ideas discussed here re-appear, but reframed to make it easier to build measurement models and tools that can compute over the mathematical machinery described in this section.

 ## Little's Law: A Recap